Skip to main content

 Tip:

-Today, when a high percentage of the global population is online, it is vital that sites are accessible to all.
-The diversity of people visiting our website is ever so growing and we - both as owners of a site, or developers - must be prepared to serve the needs of many.
+A high percentage of the global population is online, and it’s vital that sites are accessible to all.
+The diversity of people visiting our websites keeps growing.
+We (as site owners and developers) must be prepared to serve the needs of many.

-Neglecting accessibility features could not only lead to loss of customers, fewer engagements, a drop in user retention and ultimately, in some countries, a lawsuit.
+Neglecting accessibility features could lead to lost customers, fewer engagements, a drop in user retention, and in some countries, a lawsuit.